pawiie/Personal/README.md

-Solution to some questoins mentioned in question.txt
+Solution to some questions mentioned in question.txt